FOREX-Euro falls vs dollar; US jobless claims data weak

 Dealing on Thursday.

-to step in and buy its bonds, which would also lift the euro.
+Central Bank to step in and buy its bonds, which would also lift

 currency.